What is e?

 You probably know of the mathematical quantity e.
 It is known as Euler's constant and is the base of natural logarithms.
 It is an irrational number, meaning that it cannot be represented exactly as a fraction, but instead has an infinite number of digits that never repeat.
 Its value is approximately 2.718281828459045.

 The value e crops up quite a lot in mathematics, in ways that might appear to be unrelated.
-This series of articles attempts to tie those various facets of e together and give some insight into why they are all true of one special number.
+This article gives an overview of the various facets of e.
+Each section has a link to a more detailed article.

 Formula for the value of e